Ballistic missile warning sent in error by Hawaii authorities

 HONOLULU (Reuters) - An emergency alert was sent mistakenly on Saturday to Hawaii's residents warning of an imminent ballistic missile attack when an employee at the state emergency management agency pushed the "wrong button," Hawaii's governor said.

 State officials and the U.S. military's Pacific Command confirmed that there was no actual threat to the state.
-But for more than a half hour, while the agency struggled to retract the warning, panicked Hawaiians scrambled to find shelter.
+But for more than a half hour, before the agency retracted the warning, panicked Hawaiians scrambled to find shelter.

-Ige said the alert was sent during a employee shift change at the Hawaii Emergency Management Agency, and that the state had no automated process to get out the word that it was a false alarm.
+Governor David Ige, who apologized for the mistake, said in televised remarks that the alert was sent during a employee shift change at the Hawaii Emergency Management Agency.
 Vern Miyagi, the agency's administrator, called it "human error."

+"It was a procedure that occurs at the change of shift where they go through to make sure that the system, that it's working.
+And an employee pushed the wrong button," the Democratic governor said, adding that such shift changes occur three times a day every day of the year.

+The alert, sent to mobile phones and aired on television and radio shortly after 8 a.m., was issued amid high international tensions over North Korea's development of ballistic nuclear weapons.

+"I was awakened by the alert like everyone else here in the state of Hawaii.
+It was unfortunate and regrettable.
+We will be looking at how we can improve the procedures so it doesn't happen again," Ige added.

+Miyagi said, "It was an inadvertent mistake.
+The change of shift is about three people.
+That should have been caught. ...
+It should not have happened."

-Stacey Bow, 56, of Honolulu, said she received the emergency alert on her smart phone.
+Stacey Bow, 56, of Honolulu, said she was awakened to the emergency alert on her smart phone.
 She awakened her 16-year-old daughter with the news.
 "She became hysterical, crying, you know, just lost it," she said.

-Ige said the emergency management agency after the incident ordered a change in its procedures requiring two employees, not just one, to send out such an alert in the future.
-He said such shift changes occur three times a day every day of the year.

-Miyagi, who said Hawaii would have only 12 to 13 minutes of warning in an actual attack, declined to say what action would be taken against the employee.
-Miyagi said the agency routinely tests its emergency alert system and that employee thought he was conducting a test, not realizing he had transmitted the warning with a two-step process on a computer screen until receiving it on his own cellphone minutes later.

 Bow said of the person responsible for issuing the alert, "I imagine that person is clearing out their desk right now.
 You don't get a do-over for something like that."